 Facts and Figures

-LSMU is a public university of the Republic of Lithuania.
+LSMU is a public university in the Republic of Lithuania.
 The Senate, which is elected by scientists from all subdivisions of the university, is its governing body.

 Today, LSMU is the country’s largest specialized health education institution with 21,000 members and staff, including over 8,000 students, which offers university degrees, training and research in biomedical sciences.